NBA Christmas games: Criticism

 The NBA does not schedule games on Christmas Eve, December 24, to allow players and coaches who have to play on Christmas Day to be with their families.
-Also families of players and coaches who participate in Christmas games, normally attend the games.
+Families of players and coaches who participate in Christmas games typically attend the games.

 Television ratings

 The NBA's Christmas games have garnered some of the highest ratings for any televised regular season NBA game.
 The television ratings for the biggest Christmas games are often higher than any NBA game outside of the NBA Finals, and for many U.S. sports fans, Christmas serves as an unofficial "start" to the NBA season; the usual start of the NBA season occurs under relatively little fanfare compared to the NFL or MLB, as those leagues are at the most consequential points of their seasons.

 However, ratings for the NBA's Christmas games usually pale in comparison to the NFL whenever the league plays games on Christmas Day.

-Beginning in 2020, the NFL scheduled Christmas Day games annually as opposed to previous years when the league only scheduled games on Christmas whenever it falls on a weekend.
+Beginning in 2020, the NFL scheduled Christmas Day games annually as opposed to previous years when the league only scheduled games on Christmas whenever it falls on a weekend; the league has since signed a deal with Netflix to stream non-weekend Christmas games.
 This resulted in further ratings decline for the NBA during the holiday.
 For instance, in 2023, the NBA suffered a record-low average of 1.3 rating and 2.85 million viewership for all of its Christmas Day games whereas the NFL games averaged 27 million viewers.